Troubleshooting Microsoft Outlook

 - You should have found the .PSD file.
 Click OK, and close the open dialog boxes.

-- Now find and use the Inbox Repair Tool by Clicking the Start Button and typing
+- Now find and use the Inbox Repair Tool.
+Click the Start Button and type

-in the search Start Menu bar and pressing Enter
+in the search Start Menu bar and press Enter

 - Look for a file named SCANPST.EXE to start the Inbox Repair Tool.

 - In the Input Repair Tool type the path of the .PSD file that you want to scan (from step 5) and click Start.

 Some error messages that you might encounter while using Microsoft Outlook are:

 Outlook.pst is not a personal folders file.

 Errors have been detected in the file <path_of_file>.
 Quit all mail-enabled applications, and then use the Inbox Repair Tool.

 The set of folders cannot be opened.
 Errors have been detected in the file Outlook.pst.
 Quit Outlook and all mail-enabled applications, and then use the Inbox repair tool (Scanpst.exe) to diagnose and repair errors in the file…

 The troubleshooting procedure for all these errors is almost the same.